Yan Miles

 Yan Miles, ACE, is an English television and film editor.
-He is best known for his on the Netflix series The Crown and BBC Television series Sherlock.
+He is best known for his work on the Netflix series The Crown and BBC Television series Sherlock.

+Miles worked on five episodes of the Andor TV series, being rewarded by an Emmy Award for Outstanding Picture Editing for a Drama Series in 2025.

 Career

 Yan began his career working for Stanley Long.
 Yan won his first Emmy award for the Nick Hurran directed Sherlock: His Last Vow in 2014.
 He is a member of the American Cinema Editors (ACE) and the British Film Editors (BFE).
-His latest project with A24 and Apple TV+ features Sharper.
+His latest project, the Netflix film Night Always Comes.